 The SDLP took the oath of allegiance to the queen of the United Kingdom as a matter of expediency.
 This allowed them to sit in Stormont and in time in the Westminster Parliament.

 John Hume preached against violence.
-His grandfather had been a Scots Protestant migrant to Ireland who had converted to Roman Catholicism.
+His great-grandfather had been a Scots Protestant migrant to Ireland who had converted to Roman Catholicism.
 John Hume’s father had served in the British and then in the Irish Army.
 Hume’s father had suffered years of unemployment despite his years of military service.
 Hume had grown up in Derry and studied at Maynooth – the most illustrious college for training Catholic priests in Ireland.
 John Hume decided he could not lead a celibate life and chose not to be ordained.
 Instead he became a teacher of French and History.
 He started a credit union and became involve in moderate nationalist politics and NICRA.
 Although he was nationalist he was mildly so – ”you cannot eat a flag” his father told him.
 John Hume concentrated on tackling poverty.
 Hume wanted a united Ireland but was consistent in deploring republican violence.
 He said that it would not work and indeed was counter-productive, hardening unionists attitudes and causing loyalist terrorism.
 He said republican terrorism could never bring a truly united Ireland.
 Ireland united must be one of united hearts and minds and violence caused acrimonious division.
 Hume and the SDLP withheld support from the RUC and Army because they said that these forces were sectarian and too heavy handed.